openstack/charm-deployment-guide/deploy-guide/source/upgrade-openstack.rst

    juju run-action --wait nova-compute/2 resume

-In addition, this method also permits a possible hacluster subordinate unit, which typically manages a VIP, to be paused so that client traffic will not flow to the associated parent unit while its upgrade is underway.
+In addition, this method also permits a possible hacluster subordinate unit, which typically manages a VIP, to be paused so that client requests will never even be directed to the associated parent unit.

 .. attention::

-   When there is an hacluster subordinate unit then it is recommended to always take advantage of the "pause-single-unit" method's ability to pause it before upgrading the parent unit.
+   When there is an hacluster subordinate unit then it is recommended to always take advantage of the pause-single-unit method's ability to pause it before upgrading the parent unit.

 For example, to upgrade a three-unit keystone application from Ussuri to Victoria where ``keystone/2`` is the leader: